 Z414.
-Advanced Nursing. $(2\frac{1}{2} \text{ cr.})$
+Advanced Nursing.
+(21⁄2 cr.)

-Selected experience with concurrent seminar, designed to develop increasing competency in providing professional service in a variety of complex nursing situations.
+Selected experience with concurrent seminar, designed to develop increasing competency in providing professional service in a variety of complex nursing situations occurring over a 24-hour period.

 Z415.
-Principles of Administration Applied to Nursing. $(3\frac{1}{2} \text{ cr.})$
+Principles of Administration Applied to Nursing.
+(31⁄2 cr.)